98ahni/UnityWindowing/README.md

 # UnityWindowing
 A Unity plugin to allow the creation of multi-window applications and games!

+### Features
+#### Simple by design
+This plugin was made to feel like a part of Unity.
+All you need to do to create a window is to add the `WindowRenderer` component to an object with a `Camera` and hit Play.
+The settings in the Inspector can be changed during play mode and it's easy for your code to react to changes and input with an event driven design.
+#### User input
+Any user input made to a window is handed to a simulation layer that forwards the inputs to the Unity InputSystem -or the legacy Input- (coming soon).
+This forwarding also enables UI components to be interacted with.

+### Install Instructions
+TBD

 ### LICENCE TL;DR
 - You can use this plugin for commercial or non-commercial works, regardless of your team size.
 - You may modify source code to suit your needs.